 While this Eagles album was far from the first LP to have sold a million copies in these here United States, it was the first to have been awarded Platinum Record by the RIAA.
 And the gesture proved prescient: THEIR GREATEST HITS has continued to sell in massive quantities ever since, Currently, it’s tied with Michael Jackson’s THRILLER as the biggest selling album of all time with more than 29,000,000 units moved!

 The shifting criteria and definitions of the RIAA have made accurate reporting on sales statistics form thousands of records rather difficult for the thousands of wannabe writers in record collecting and especially on the Internet.

-Everything from fan sites to Wikipedia continually make statements based on the crap on the RIAA site and the fact that so many Internet writers are poor researchers with no background or understanding.
+Everything from fan sites to Wikipedia continually makes statements based on the crap on the RIAA site and the fact that so many Internet writers are poor researchers with no background or understanding.

 Finally, the subtitle to this article is “many internet facts are unintentionally alternative facts.”
 Of course, I used it to attract attention.
 Nonetheless, it’s true: many ‘facts’ presented by well-intentioned writers on reputable websites are simply not so—hence they alternative facts, if unintentionally so.
 5